The stable graph: the metric space scaling limit of a critical random graph with i.i.d. power-law degrees: The configuration multigraph

 as $n \to \infty$.
 Here, for each $k \ge 1$, the convergence in the second co-ordinate is for the Skorokhod topology and in the third for the Hausdorff distance on $\R_+^2$; then we take the product topology over the different indices. \end{prop}

-\begin{proof} Because the points $\{(s_{i,r}, u_{i,r}): 1 \le r \le M_i\}$ are picked uniformly from the Lebesgue measure under the excursion $\widetilde{\varepsilon}_i$, for each $i \ge 1$, and such an excursion has only countably many discontinuities (all of which are up-jumps), the conditions of Lemma~\ref{lem:beposition} are fulfilled almost surely.
+\begin{proof} Observe that $\{(s_{i,r}, x_{i,r}): 1 \le r \le M_i\}$ are the times and marks of the marked Cox process (see Theorem~\ref{thm:Coxprocess}) which fall into the excursion $\widetilde{\varepsilon}_i$, for each $i \ge 1$.
+Equivalently, they are picked uniformly from the Lebesgue measure under the excursion $\widetilde{\varepsilon}_i$.
+Such an excursion has only countably many discontinuities (all of which are up-jumps), and so the conditions of Lemma~\ref{lem:beposition} are fulfilled almost surely.
 Combining this with Theorem~\ref{thm:Coxprocess}, we may deduce the joint convergence in distribution as $n \to \infty$ of

 in the Skorokhod topology and $\mathcal{Q}^n \to \mathcal{Q}$ in the topology of vague convergence on $\R_+^2$.

 By Skorokhod's representation theorem, we may work on a probability space such that this joint convergence holds almost surely.
 Fix $K \in \N$.
 We have already shown that, given $\delta > 0$, there exist $M > 0$ and $n_0$ sufficiently large such that, with probability at least $1 - \delta$, the $K$ longest excursions of both $n^{-1/(\alpha+1)} R^n(\fl{\cdot \ n^{\alpha/(\alpha+1)}})$ and $R$ occur in the time-interval $[0,M]$ for all $n \ge n_0$.
 Since $\mathcal{Q}^n \to \mathcal{Q}$ and $\mathcal{Q}$ has only finitely many points in $[0,M]^2$, we may deduce that the $K$ smaller point processes obtained by restricting $\mathcal{Q}^n$ to each of the $K$ longest excursion-intervals converge in the sense of the Hausdorff distance to $\mathcal{P}_1, \ldots, \mathcal{P}_K$ respectively.
 The result follows. \end{proof}